dfandrich/testclutch/metadata.md

 ### runtriggertime

-When the test run was requested to start running (in seconds after 1970).
+When the test run was requested to start running (in seconds since 1970).
 If this is not available, then runstarttime can be supplied instead.
 If this is not available, then runfinishtime can be supplied instead.
 One of those three is mandatory.